Easy As Cookies

 Serving and Storage

-Serve alongside cooked rice.
-Leftovers are great for lunches throughout the week.
+Serving - Serve the beans over cooked rice.
+Leftovers make great lunches throughout the week.

-The leftovers also freeze well!
-I freeze them just like I do my leftover Black Bean Soup.
-Place them in a freezer-safe container (yogurt containers work!) with ½ to 1 inch of space at the top.
-I do not include rice.
-Freeze without the lid, and cover after everything is frozen.
+Freezing - The beans also freeze well.
+I freeze them just like I do my leftover Black Bean Soup: transfer cooled leftovers to a freezer-safe container (yogurt containers work!) and leave ½ to 1 inch of space at the top since liquid expands as it freezes.
+Freeze the beans without the rice.
+Freeze without the lid, and cover after everything is solid.

-Thaw frozen red beans in the refrigerator for several hours, or you can run the container under water until the outside thaws enough that you can transfer it to a pot or microwave-safe container.
+Thawing - Thaw in the refrigerator for several hours, or run under water until the edges loosen enough that you can transfer the beans to a pot or microwave-safe container.

 Is it dangerous to cook red beans in the slow cooker?

-You can use 4 cans of cooked, drained beans instead of the dried beans.
-I would use 2 cups of water instead of 7, cut the bouillon to 2 teaspoons, reduce the salt, and only cook for a few hours.
-You will likely need to adjust the amount of spices to taste.
+You can use four cans of cooked, drained beans, reduce the water, bouillon, and salt, and cook for a few hours.
+You will need to adjust the spices to taste.

 Here's some of my other favorite vegetarian and vegan meals!